pivotal/docs-platform-automation/docs/how-to-guides/upgrade-existing-opsman.md

-# Writing a Pipeline to Upgrade an Existing Ops Manager
+# Writing a pipeline to upgrade an existing VMware Tanzu Operations Manager

 This how-to-guide shows you how to create a pipeline for upgrading an existing Ops Manager VM.
 If you don't have an Ops Manager VM, check out [Installing Ops Manager][install-how-to].